History Of The Line

-The first extension of the line from Bridge 13 to Bridge 14, was achieved by fundraising and seven years of hard work from our Volunteer Working Members and at a cost of £50,000.
+The first extension of the line from Bridge 13 to Bridge 14, was achieved by fundraising (including National Lottery funding) and seven years of hard work from our Volunteer Working Members at a cost of £50,000.
 In 2002 the first passenger train crossed the restored Bridge 13 since its closure by British Railways in 1981.

-The planned extension projects are a ½ mile (approx) extension of the line south to Boughton Crossing, which will be followed by a ¼ mile (approx) extension north over Bridge 14 to Merry Tom Crossing and possibly further north.
+The planned extension projects are a ½ mile (approx) extension of the line south to Boughton Crossing, which will be followed by a ¼ mile (approx) extension north over Bridge 14 to Merry Tom Crossing and possibly further north to Spratton.

 The southern extension to Boughton Crossing is the current focal point for extending the railway, where planning permission has been received, track laid and a new station platform is being built.
 It is hoped this will open at some point during 2020.
 For more information on this project please click here